Kyushu with Teenagers Itinerary: A Family Travel Plan for Active Older Kids (2026)

 Day 3 — Fukuoka → Kagoshima (shinkansen)

-Fast train to Kagoshima (90 min), Sakurajima ferry afternoon — teens love the active volcano view.
+Fast train to Kagoshima (90 min, about ¥10,600), then the afternoon Sakurajima ferry — teens love the active volcano view.
 Tenmonkan dinner.
 Stay: Kagoshima.

 Day 4 — Kagoshima → Yakushima ferry trip

-2hr jet foil to Yakushima.
-Half-day cedar forest hike (Yakusugi Land easy circuit; older teens can do harder Shiratani Unsuikyo).
+A 2hr jet foil (about ¥9,500 one way) reaches Yakushima.
+Half-day cedar forest hike: Yakusugi Land easy circuit, or Shiratani Unsuikyo for older teens.
 Stay: Yakushima.

 • Hours: Sunrise–sunset